RealTrisT/AutoTorrent/README.md

 And it will search piratebay for the episodes.
 Upon not finding any further episodes, it will go to the next season, and if none are found in the next season, it goes onto the next show.

+In order to use it, one's got to make a config file, and start the script with it as a command line argument.